Western Sydney Two Blues

 Western Sydney Two Blues Rugby, formerly Parramatta Two Blues Rugby, is a rugby union club based in Parramatta, which is commonly regarded as the second CBD of Sydney, Australia.
-The club was formed in 1879 and competes in the Shute Shield run by the New South Wales Rugby Union.
-One of the oldest clubs in the Sydney Premier Rugby competition the club has produced nineteen Wallabies over the years, starting with the great Bill Cerutti in 1936 through to the club's current, Tatafu Polota-Nau.
+While the town first had a rugby union club formed in 1879, and a Parramatta 'Reds' team in the 1899 Sydney premiership, the Parramatta District Rugby Union Club was formed in 1934 joining the Shute Shield competition under the New South Wales Rugby Union (NSWRU).
+The club has produced nineteen Wallabies over the years, starting with the great Bill Cerutti in 1936 through to the club's current, Rodney Iona.
 To date Parramatta has played in eight First grade grand finals.

 History

-Western Sydney Two Blues Rugby Club has enjoyed 130 years of top-grade rugby in Sydney's premier competition and is one of only five clubs (Manly, Randwick, Parramatta, Gordon and Warringah) to have never been relegated from the Top Grade.

-Founded in 1879 as Cumberland, the club played in a senior Competition with University, Wallaroos, Waratah, Redfern and Pirates until 1899 when the existing system was disbanded.
+The roots of the playing of rugby union in Parramatta lie in the 19th century with the formation of a Parramatta FC (or Cumberland) in 1879 which featured regularly in Sydney competitions.
+Also the The King's School in Parramatta helped found the NSWRU in 1874 and provided many prominent footballers.

+As with most other rugby union clubs in Sydney in 1900, the Parramatta FC ('Reds') that was in the 1899 Seniors (first grade) competition was made defunct to make way for the new district clubs scheme.

+The Parramatta area spent the pre-war (1900-14) as the "third wheel" of the Ashfield and Burwood centred Western Suburbs District Rugby Union Club, and while some matches were played at Cumberland Oval, there was no Parramatta presence in the 1920s and early 1930s, until late in 1933 when it was granted entry as the Parramatta District Rugby Union Club for the coming 1934 season.

+The Sydney Morning Herald of 16 February 1934 reported "Parramatta will be represented for the first time in the Rugby Union competition this year...the formation of the district club having been completed...The uniform decided on is royal and sky blue broken stripes, black trousers, royal blue socks with sky blue tops..."

-The Club changed its name to Parramatta and was admitted to the Sydney First Grade competition in 1934 contesting its first Grand Final in 1945, a 9-3 defeat to Sydney University.
+The club has since 1934 never been relegated from the top grade competition.
+The Parramatta club contested its first Grand Final in 1945, a 9-3 defeat to Sydney University.
 The 1950s and 1960s were lean years but the development of a strong junior competition assured a sharp improvement in standards.

 Former Wallaby Rod Phelps took over as captain-coach in 1971 and for three years he improved Parramatta's standing in the rugby fraternity.
 Grand Final appearances in 1974 and 1975 showed that the club was well on its way to becoming a force to be reckoned with.